 Education properly understood is not merely the assimilation of data and technique; it is the mind feeding on ideas given expression in God’s creation, great art, beautiful music, and “living books.”
 Real learning occurs when students engage with novelists, poets, philosophers, scientists, mathematicians, artists, musicians, historians and explorers; when they wonder, and ask "why?" and "how?".
 The Vine School teachers aim to foster such engagement using the classic Ambleside Curriculum

 Ambleside Schools International

-The Vine School is affiliated with Ambleside Schools International which oversees fifteen Ambleside schools in the USA and five in South Africa.
+The Vine School is affiliated with Ambleside Schools International which oversees fifteen Ambleside schools in the USA and four in South Africa.
 ASI was founded in 1999 as a model school and training centre to support educational renewal.
 Its staff developed the Ambleside Method of education, based on Charlotte Mason’s educational approach.
 Since its inception, ASI has benefited from the support and encouragement of leaders in the revival of Mason’s thought—among them Ranald and Susan Macaulay, Elaine Cooper, Eve Anderson, and Bobby Scott.

 Under the leadership of founder Maryellen St. Cyr and executive director Bill St. Cyr, ASI remains committed to educational renewal and to building and supporting a worldwide community of schools and training centres that provide children a living education.

 Ambleside School of Hout Bay Hout Bay, Western Cape Est. 2007